margarethogg/sg_brand_guide/README.md

 ## THE SHIFTGIG BRAND
 These documents are a living guide to all elements of the Shiftgig Brand and their use across mobile, digital, and print applications.

+## Our Core Values

+###Respect
+Earn it everyday; from clients, from Specialists, and from colleagues.

+###Impact
+Always put your best foot forward, because everything you do matters.

+###Passion
+"Wow" everyone, everywhere, every time.

+###Teamwork
+Build, celebrate, and share success together.

+###Integrity
+Do what's right; for our clients and Specialists, for our company, and for our community.

+###Community
+Community is a two-way street.
+Make listening part of every conversation.

+###Innovation
+Never stop dreaming.